 3. Goodness of Fit

 These tests compare an observed distribution of a multinomial variable to an expected distribution, using the same χ2 statistic.
-Here in addition, we can compute an effect size as χ2χmax2, all we need to find is χmax2.
+Here, in addition, we can compute an effect size as χ2χmax2; all we need to find is χmax2.

 3.1 Cohen’s w